 Basically, a social media troll is someone who purposely says something controversial in order to get a rise out of other users.

-Surprisingly, internet trolls are often normal persons in real life.
-In many cases, some of the most vicious trolls have been unmasked to be ordinary people living simple lives outside the internet.
+Surprisingly, internet trolls are often regular persons in real life.
+In many cases, some of the most vicious trolls have on unmasking turned out to be ordinary people living simple lives outside the internet.

 But why do these simple people become villains when online?
-Two of the commonest reasons people troll online are:
+Two of the most common reasons people troll online are:

 - personality disorder